arielgee/Sage-Like/.misc/tasks.md

 ### Unresolved
-* preferences: When importing options the success message box may not be displayed.
-	* This happends when the bookmark folder ID in the imported options file was deleted from the browser or is _rootFeedsFolderIdNotSet_.
-	* Reason: the import unsets the 'Feed bookmark folder' option and the options page is reloaded from the treeView before the messageBox is displayed.
-* feedPreview: do not show item time if there isn't one - so to not show all a page where all items are "(Just now)" (https://docs.microsoft.com/en-us/teamblog/feed.xml)
 * a lot of sub folders in the tree view will fuck up the UI
 * Firefox has no support for XML 1.1
-* a feed visited state is based on time comparison between last visited time (1) and feed update time (2).
-	* The menu items (mark/toggle) uses the terms 'Read/Unread' => THAT IS NOT ACCURATE (change?)
-	* Maybe need to use feed items Read/Unread state (alterative option?)
-	> (1) rssTreeView.openTreeFeed(): "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
-	> (2) xxxFeed.getFeedData(): "feedData.lastUpdated = this._getFeedLastUpdate(this._xxx"

 ### Links for PR work